banlon-jones/hello-world/README.md

 ### Run test

-to test or run the application double on the `index.html` file to open in your browser
+to test or run the application double click on the `index.html` file to open in your browser

 ## Authors